 Net Promoter Score® (NPS®) is usually correlated with a business’ growth potential – and for good reason.
 However, it’s important to understand that there’s more to an NPS campaign than the score itself.
-There are various aspects of the NPS data that will help you collect in-depth customer insights which are usually easy to miss, but nevertheless, crucial for an effective NPS campaign.
+Various aspects of the NPS data will help you collect in-depth customer insights which are usually easy to miss, but nevertheless, crucial for an effective NPS campaign.

 The only issue with that is that it can be difficult to interpret the data – especially if you’ve never done it before.